Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-validate-axialunar.md

 Depending on the size of the chain when you do this, this step may take anywhere from a few minutes to a few hours.

-If you are interested in determining how much longer you have to go, your server logs (printed to STDOUT from the `axiasolar` process) will tell you the latest block your node has processed and verified.
-You can then compare that to the current highest block via [Telemetry](https://telemetry.axiasolar.io/#list/AXIALunar) or the [AXIASolarJS Block Explorer](https://axiasolar.js.org/apps/#/explorer).
+If you are interested in determining how much longer you have to go, your server logs (printed to STDOUT from the `AXIA` process) will tell you the latest block your node has processed and verified.
+You can then compare that to the current highest block via [Telemetry](https://telemetry.AXIA.io/#list/AXIALunar) or the [AXIAJS Block Explorer](https://AXIA.js.org/apps/#/explorer).

 ## Bond LUNAR